Cox Communications: Nexstar dispute

 On January 29, 2016, seventeen Nexstar Broadcasting stations were dropped by Cox after failing to reach a new retransmission deal.
 The contract had expired on December 31, 2015, but the two companies allowed talks to continue until January 22, 2016.
 The channels were replaced by a screen which accused Nexstar of "demanding a significant fee increase".
 In Las Vegas, where the dispute threatened to black out Super Bowl 50 due to local CBS station KLAS-TV being affected by the dispute, Cox announced on February 3, 2016, that it would offer a free preview of the game's Spanish-language broadcaster, ESPN Deportes, over Super Bowl weekend.
 The next day, Cox reached a new deal with Nexstar, and the stations were restored.

 Neighborhood-wide speed decreases

-In 2020, Cox lowered the upstream bitrates of entire neighborhoods from 35Mb/s to 10Mb/s, because they determined that individual users within the neighborhoods had excessive usage.
+In 2020, Cox lowered the upstream bitrates of entire neighborhoods from 35 Mbit/s to 10 Mbit/s, because they determined that individual users within the neighborhoods had excessive usage.